Ihagee Exa 1a

 film size: 35 mm

 This is an idiosyncratic camera in some ways.
 The camera is rather wide front to back (150 mm) in the middle and narrows at each end with the typical Exakta trapezoidal shape.
 The shutter release is on the left side on the front and presses in rather than down.
 The shutter release continues through a lug on the lens which shuts down the iris diaphragm just before the shutter is released.
 The shutter itself is idiosyncratic – it is neither an leaf shutter in the lens nor a focal plane shutter next to the film.
-Rather, the mirror acts as the shutter in a way that I do not quite understand – but see here for details.
+Rather, the mirror acts as the shutter in a way that I do not quite understand – but see here for details (link no longer works).
 The viewfinder and pentaprism are removable, the focussing screen replaceable and the whole thing can be replaced with a waist-level finder.

 Ihagee did not make lenses so the Exa 1a was supplied with various lenses.
 My Exa 1a has a Carl Zeiss Jena Tessar (as opposed to a Carl Zeiss Opton Tessar from West Germany) dating from 1970.
 It is a f2.8 50mm lens with an Ihagee bayonet fitting.
 Any Exakta or Exa lens should fit although I am told that long lenses (i.e. 100 mm) will cause vignetting.
 There is an idiosyncratic aspect to the Ihagee bayonet – it is, in fact, two bayonets – one inside the mouth (for most lenses) and one outside the mouth for larger lenses.
 The lens focusses from 0.5 m to infinity and has apertures from f2.8 to f22 available in 1/2 stop click positions.
 As mentioned above, the shutter release acts through a lug on the lens and stops the lens down as it releases the shutter.